globewalldesk/revuu/README.md

 ## Development to do list

+* Top priority:
+  * Solve problem of saving usable sample data to Github without threatening to overwrite user's own data when they perform `git pull`.
+Probably:
+  * Create features to export and import some (tagged) or all items.
+  * Create features to mass-delete items (such as the pre-loaded questions, or all of a language you're not studying, or just a tag you're putting aside for a while).
 * Refactoring of the detailed cleanup/editing still needed.
 * Improve an "installation" or "first run" script, allowing the user to select default language and default text editor.
 Think through the flow.
+* Test with Java; write supporting code so it's more feasible to use with Java.
 * Add wrapper code for C?
 Think about this.
-* Create features to export and import some (tagged) or all items.
-* Create features to mass-delete items (such as the pre-loaded questions, or all of a language you're not studying, or just a tag you're putting aside for a while).
 * Add statistics (number of questions, averages, number overdue, number to do today, etc.).
 * Major improvement would be a feature to let user write and run Rails thangs